Searching other layers

 Searching numeric layers

-Some layers contain numeric data, instead of text data.
-As a result, the pattern input fields for these layers allow you to define a numerical range you would like to search for.
+The pattern inputs for numeric layers allow you to define a numerical range you would like to search for.

-The following layers use numeric range input fields:
+The following layers use numeric range pattern inputs:

 - frequency_from_celex